xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-04-05-witchskull-and-smoke-witch-at-medusa.md

   </a>
 </div>

 The second and final band of the night, Witchskull, played next at 9:00.
-Their set went for nearly an hour, delivering a deep, thick, and heavy occult doom sound. they played at 9:00, for nearly an hour. really good set
+Their set went for nearly an hour, delivering a thick, heavy, and distorted occult doom sound.
+The three-piece band came from Canberra, although "none of them ever saw any politicians (fuck 'em)". they played at 9:00, for nearly an hour. really good set
 <br><br>
 witschskil. they were GOOD fat heavy riffs and that downtuning thing to finishe their set, WOW